-Prasarita Padottanasana is a part of the half-inverted yoga pose and standing forward bending yoga pose.
-It is usually practiced at the end of the standing poses.
-And just after Sun Salutation, the fundamental positions for the Ashtanga Yoga practice.
+Prasarita Padottanasana is a part of the half-inverted yoga pose.
+It is a standing forward bending yoga pose, usually practiced at the end of the standing poses and just after Sun Salutation, the fundamental positions for the Ashtanga Yoga practice.

 Wide-legged forward bend yoga is one of the most effective and complicated postures.
-It is the same suitable for every level, men as well as women and beginner to advanced.
-Everyone can enjoy the benefits of Wide-legged forward bend – that increases circulation to the brain while providing a deep stretch for the legs, shoulder, back, and arms.
-And also improve strength, balance, and flexibility in the body.
+It is the same suitable for every level, men as well as women and beginner to advanced level, everyone can enjoy the benefits of a Wide-legged forward bend.
+It mainly focuses on the muscles of the hamstrings and thighs, hips and pelvis, calves and knees, lower back, and core.

 - First stand in Tadasana (Mountain pose) step the legs 4-5 feet (or 1meter) apart while inhaling.

 For Variation A

 - While exhaling, start bending at the hip joints, until your both hand/palms touch the mat or fingers touch the mat.